ThoenigAdrian/NeuralNetworksCudaTutorial/Part 3 - Multiple Layers/README.md

 ## 7. Verification

-The results can be verfied with the follwoing python code:
+The results can be verified with the following python code:
 ```python
 import numpy
 import numpy as np